Minasardari/Berkeley_CapstoneProject/README.md

 ---
 ## 🛠️ Feature Engineering
+ - **1. Drop features:**
+     According to EDA following Columns will be dropped as they don't have not strong assiciation with target. ['HvyAlcoholConsump', 'AnyHealthcare', 'NoDocbcCost','CholCheck','Diabetes_binary_str','BMI_group','Smoker','Stroke', 'Fruits','Veggies' ]
+ - **2. Feature Transform**
 <img width="1687" height="394" alt="image" src="https://github.com/user-attachments/assets/95c77cd0-009e-4205-af0d-aaaa364bcab3" />

 **ColumnTransformer** pipeline was implemented to preprocess the dataset before modeling.
 Each feature type was handled using an appropriate transformation to improve consistency, interpretability, and model performance.

 ### 🔹 Numerical Features
 Features such as `BMI`, `MentHlth`, `PhysHlth`, `HighBP`, `HighChol`, `HeartDiseaseorAttack`, `PhysActivity`, and `DiffWalk` were standardized using **`StandardScaler`** to ensure all numeric inputs share a similar range and distribution.